The Master and Margarita (2024 film)

-The Master and Margarita (Мастер и Маргарита) is a Russian fantasy-drama film directed by Michael Lockshin and based on Mikhail Bulgakov's novel of the same name.
-It stars August Diehl as Woland, a diabolical foreigner who visits Moscow, Yevgeny Tsyganov as the eponymous Master, Yuliya Snigir as Margarita, the Master's mistress and Claes Bang as Pontius Pilate.
+The Master and Margarita (Мастер и Маргарита) is a Russian drama-fantasy film directed by Michael Lockshin and based on Mikhail Bulgakov's novel of the same name, which is widely considered one of the most important Russian-language novels of the 20th century with over 100 million copies sold worldwide.
+The film stars August Diehl as Woland, a diabolical foreigner who visits Moscow, Yevgeny Tsyganov as the eponymous Master, Yuliya Snigir as Margarita, the Master's mistress and Claes Bang as Pontius Pilate.

-The film was shot in 2021, but its release was pushed multiple times because of Russia's invasion of Ukraine and only premiered January 25, 2024.
-The movie received mostly positive reviews from both film critics and audiences and became the highest-grossing film released with an 18+ content rating ever in Russia and #7 in all time box office receipts, with over 2.5 billion rubles (over 30 million dollars, 5+ million admissions), despite the attacks of Russia's state media and officials against the movie, ending in censorship of the film.
+The movie was shot in 2021, but its release was delayed several times because of Russia's invasion of Ukraine and finally premiered on January 25, 2024.
+The movie received mostly positive reviews from both film critics and audiences and became the highest-grossing film released with an 18+ content rating ever in Russia and #7 in all time box office receipts, with over 6 millions admissions and 2.4 billion rubles, despite the attacks of Russia's state media, propagandists and officials against the movie, which eventually led to its censorship.

+In 2025 the film came out in movie theaters in Germany, Austria, France, Italy, Sweden, Czech Republic, South Korea and other countries.
+The film’s release in English-language territories has been delayed due to ongoing litigation with a producer who is trying to block the release in the US.